Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/red-hat-virtualization.md

 Import/export mode defines the way the backups and restores are done.
 Red Hat Virtualization \(with API v4\) supports 3 modes:

-1. **Disk attachment**, which exports VM metadata \(in OVF format\) with separate disk files \(in RAW format\) via Proxy VM with the Node installed.
+1. **Disk attachment**, which exports VM metadata \(in OVF format\) with separate disk files \(in RAW format\) via the Proxy VM with the Node installed.
    * supports RHV 4.0+
    * no incremental backup
-   * proxy VM required in each cluster - used for the disks attachment process
+   * proxy VM required in each cluster - used for the disk attachment process
 2. **Disk image transfer**, which exports VM metadata \(in OVF format\) with disk snapshot chains as separate files \(QCOW2 format\):
    * supports RHV 4.2+/oVirt 4.2.3+
    * supports incremental backup
    * disk images are transferred directly from API \(no Proxy VM required\)
-3. **SSH Transfer,** this method assumes that all data transfers are directly from hypervisor - over SSH
+3. **SSH Transfer,** this method assumes that all data transfers are directly from the hypervisor - over SSH
 4. **Change Block Tracking,** this method backup only blocks with changes and skips zeroed sectors.
    * supports oVirt 4.4+ \(with Libvirt 6+, qemu-kvm 4.2+ and vdsm 4.40+\)
    * supports incremental backup

-When adding RHV 4.0+ hypervisor managers use a URL similar to the following:
+When adding RHV 4.0+ hypervisor managers, use a URL similar to the following:

 ```text
 https://RHV_MGR_HOST/ovirt-engine/api
 ```

-**Note:** username for RHV environments needs to be provided in **user@domain** format - i.e. **admin@internal**.
-This user must have all permissions related to manage snapshots, create/remove VMs, operate disks and export data.
+**Note:** a username for RHV environments needs to be provided in the **user@domain** format - i.e. **admin@internal**.
+This user must have all permissions related to managing snapshots, creating/removing VMs, operating disks and exporting data.

 ## Backup Strategies

 Red Hat Virtualization environments can be protected in several ways.

-**Note:** Different strategies require a node to be installed either as a VM on the environment that you backup or installed separately.
+**Note:** Different strategies require a node to be installed either as a VM on the environment that you back up or installed separately.

+**Note:** All live snapshots are attempted with quiescing enabled.
+If the snapshot command fails because there is no compatible guest agent present, the live snapshot is re-initiated without the use-quiescing flag.

 ### Disk attachment with Proxy VM

 In this strategy, you have a VM called “Proxy VM” that invokes commands on your hypervisor manager to snapshot and attach drives of a specific VM to itself \(Proxy VM\).
-Proxy VM is able to read the data from the attached disk snapshots and forward them to the backup provider.
+The Proxy VM is able to read the data from the attached disk snapshots and forward them to the backup provider.

-This strategy allows you to exclude disks that you don't need from your backup.
-Remember that, you need to install 1 Proxy VM per cluster so that drives that the node tries to attach to are reachable.
+This strategy allows you to exclude drives from backup that you do not need.
+Remember that you need to install 1 Proxy VM per cluster so that the drives the node tries to attach are reachable.

 Drawback - no incremental backup for now.